-Level or risk: Increase
+Level of risk: Increase

 To reduce the impact of cyber-attacks on our business, we are following a defence in-depth strategy, guided by industry standards frameworks.
-We have many Protect, Detect and Respond capabilities in place which are continuously being monitored and improved.
+We have many Identify, Protect, Detect, Respond, Recover and Govern capabilities in place which are continuously being monitored and improved.